Janet Adam Smith: Honours and distinctions

 She received an honorary degree (Hon.
 LL.D.) from Aberdeen University in 1962 and was made an OBE in the 1982 New Year Honours for services to Scottish literature.

 Mountains and mountaineering

-She was a keen and accomplished hill-walker and mountaineer.
-When working in London in her twenties, she would sometimes travel back to Aberdeen taking a night train to Aviemore, Kingussie or Blair Atholl, and then walking over the Cairngorm Mountains to Braemar.
+She was a hill-walker and mountaineer.
 In the 1950s she organized many parties of friends and older children to the Alps to climb and to enjoy the pleasures of mobile holidays.
 She did a number of classic Alpine routes, including the Mer de Glace face of the Aiguille du Grépon (1955) and the traverse of the Meije (1958).
 She served as vice-president of the Alpine Club, 1978–80; and was elected to honorary membership of the club in 1993.

 Janet and Michael Roberts had built up a large collection of books on mountaineering, which, along with the collection of the Oxford University Mountaineering Club, provided a basis for establishment in December 1992 of the Oxford Mountaineering Library.
 Since 2019 this has been based in the Geography collections in the Social Science Library in the Manor Road Building, Oxford OX1 3UQ.